Xinghai Square: The sculpture of 1000 footprints

 Leading up to the Centennial City Sculpture is a ground-level copper sculpture of 1000 footprints, which were stepped by 1000 Dalianese people of different ages.
 From the north to the south, footprints were ordered by age from the oldest to the youngest.
 The footprint in the first line belongs to Dalianese people who were born in 1899 when Dalian as a city was established, and the one in the last line belongs to Dalianese people who were born in 1999.
 The 1000 footprints shows Dalian's century-long history created by its industrious citizens.

 Modern movement sculptures

 Around the outskirt of the square, there are thirty groups of modern movement sculptures, constructed for the 2008 Olympic Games in Beijing.
 The sculptures are made with white stainless steel mesh, and are hollow.
-The sculptures vividly shows athletes‘ strong muscles and beautiful movement.
+The sculptures vividly show athletes' strong muscles and beautiful movement.
 The thirty groups of sculptures represent thirty kinds of sports: basketball, volleyball, american football, table tennis, badminton, softball, ice hockey, balance beam, rhythmic gymnastics, swimming, cycling, judo, shooting, windsurfing, canoe and kayak diving, high jump, long jump, pole vault, fencing, racewalking, javelin, figure skating, speed skating, skiing, diving, discus, long-distance running, hurdling, and equestrianism.